gabriellegtw/ttpproject/README.md

 # Implementation

 Note: For now, I have included only features that I think are the most necessary.
-I would add more features if time permits!
+I would add more features / improve on existing features if time permits!

 ## Overall structure